jjvanzon/JJs-Reference-Architecture/api/sql.md

 It may seem overhead all the layers, but it might add up after adding more queries for more [entities](../patterns/data-access.md#entities), that are either [`SQL`](#-sql) or [`ORM`](orm.md#-orm) queries.
 Of course you could skip layers, but this is how it is done in some of the [`JJ`](https://github.com/jjvanzon?tab=repositories) projects.

-You might also find split up into separate assemblies:
+You might also find a split up into separate assemblies:

 - `MyProject.Data`
 - `MyProject.Data.EntityFramework`